BodyTrack/node-datastore-server/README.txt

 2) Follow the build and install instructions for the BodyTrack Datastore, but install it into this project's "datastore" directory.
-This project's "datastore directory should be the parent to the "datastore" and "db" subdirectories.
+This project's "datastore" directory should be the parent to the "datastore" and "db" subdirectories.

 3) Install Node.js (http://nodejs.org/)